Blogs

 The Sahel ("edge, coast" in Arabic) is an ecoregion that makes the transition between the north and south of the African continent, as well as from west to east, with a total area of 3,053,200 km², constituting a belt of 5,000 km.
 It is composed of Senegal, Mauritania, Mali, Algeria, Burkina-Faso, Niger, Nigeria, Chad, Sudan, Eritrea and Ethiopia.
 It is a privileged area, since the desert is understood as a means of communication.

 AQIM has divided the Sahel into katibas (branches): the Yahia Abou Ammar Abid Hammadu, which is established between southern Algeria and Tunisia and northern Niger; and Tarik Ben Ziyad, active in Mauritania, southern Algeria and northern Mali.
 The former is known to be more "terrorist", while the latter is more "criminal".
-This is due to the greater Degree of cruelty employee by the Hammadu, as they follow the takfirism (war against "infidel" Muslims) of Zarqawi (ISIS).
+This is due to the higher Degree of cruelty employee by the Hammadu, as they follow the takfirism (war against "infidel" Muslims) of Zarqawi (ISIS).

 The recent sudden death of Chadian President Idris Déby Itno on April 19, 2021 at the hands of the Fighters of the Front for Change and Concord in Chad (FACT) has further increased instability in the region.
-The president of the last three decades was fighting against this rebel group , created in 2016 in Libya, which aimed to throw Déby and the dynastic regime in Chad.
+The president of the last three decades was fighting against this rebel group , created in 2016 in Libya, which aimed to throw Déby and the dynastic regime out of Chad.
 Since this event, massive protests have covered the streets of Chad, calling for a democratic transition in the country, to which the army has responded by killing some of the protesters.
 This uprising is due to what appears to Chadians to be a repetition of their history and a violation of the nation's constitution.
 The Chadian army had announced the training of a Transitional committee , which would last 18 months, under the leadership of Mahamat Idriss Déby, the son of the former president.
 The problem is that his father, in 1999, created the same political body and promised the same.
 However, his promises were not kept.
-The Transitional Military committee suspended the Constitution, which states in its degree scroll Fifteenth that the transnational president must be the president of the National Assembly.
+The Military Transitional committee suspended the Constitution, which states in its Fifteenth degree scroll that the transnational president must be the president of the National Assembly.

-Chad's status is core topic in the fight against terrorism in the Sahel.
+Chad's status is a core topic in the fight against terrorism in the Sahel.
 The country is located between the Sahel and the Horn of Africa.
 The withdrawal or weakening of troops on the country's borders poses a great risk not only to Chad, but also to its neighbors.
 Countries bordering Chad, will be exposed to violent attacks by terrorist groups, as Chad has the largest combined force in the G5 Sahel.
 The country is the stabilizer of the region.
 To the east, it prevents Sudanese political instability from spilling over the borders.
 To the south, Chad has been the new home to more than 500,000 refugees coming from the Central African Republic and its huge migration crisis.
 To the west, it mainly counters Boko Haram, which is now a major player in Niger and Nigeria.
 To the north, it counters Libyan rebel groups.
 It is important to understand that although Libya is not part of the Sahel, its instability resonates strongly in the region, as the country is the new hub for terrorist groups in the Sahel, as the death of the former president seems to demonstrate.
 The country has become the launching pad for Africa's terrorist groups seeking to impose their will across the continent.
 It remains to be seen what happens in Chad, because it will completely change the current Sahelian paradigm.

-The West's fight against terrorism
+The Western fight against terrorism

-There are institutional initiatives to address these regional issues jointly, such as the group G5 Sahel, composed of Mauritania, Mali, Niger, Burkina Faso and Chad, with the support of the African Union, the European Union, the United Nations and the World Bank, among others.
+There are institutional initiatives to address these regional issues jointly, such as the G5 Sahel group , composed of Mauritania, Mali, Niger, Burkina Faso and Chad, with the support of the African Union, the European Union, the United Nations and the World Bank, among others.

 France has also been at the forefront of international intervention in the Sahel.
-In 2012, at the United Nations Security committee it promoted Resolution 2085 to underline the need for attendance international in the region.
-In 2017, France was the forerunner of the mission statement United Nations Multidimensional Integrated Multidimensional Stabilization Mission in Mali (MINUSMA), created under Resolution 2391 to provide attendance to the Malian government in the stabilization of their country.
+In 2012, in the United Nations Security committee , it promoted Resolution 2085 to underline the need for international attendance in the region.
+In 2017, France was the forerunner of the United Nations Multidimensional Integrated Stabilization mission statement in Mali (MINUSMA), created under Resolution 2391 to attendance the Malian government in stabilizing its country.
 It has more than 15,000 civilian and military personnel providing logistical and operational support.

 However, the uncertainty over Déby's death has reshaped local perceptions of Western, mainly French, intervention.
 The protests that have taken place in recent weeks in Chad have also involved an indictment of France for backing the military committee against the will of the people.
 Together with the African Union and the European Union, Macron declared at Déby's funeral "France will never be able to make anyone question (...) and threaten, neither today nor tomorrow, the stability and integrity of Chad", following Mahamat's promises to "remain faithful to the report" of his father.
 These statements were understood by Chadians to mean that Mahamat will follow his father's style of leadership and that France does not care about the oppression the people have suffered for decades.
 It is at this point that France risks only caring about the stability that Chad brought in the region, especially in its geopolitical interests regarding especially Libya and West Africa.
-Perhaps this is why Macron felt the need to clarify a week later his words, "I will be very clear: I supported the stability and integrity of Chad when I was in N'Djamena.
+Perhaps this is why Macron felt the need to clarify a week later his words: "I will be very clear: I supported the stability and integrity of Chad when I was in N'Djamena.
 I am in favor of a peaceful, democratic and inclusive transition, I am not in favor of a succession", he said.
 However, Sahelians are getting tired of being the puppets of Western games, as demonstrated this year in Mali by the protests of the inhabitants against the French military presence in the country.
 The West must show its real commitment to promoting human rights by pushing for a democratic transition while maintaining its fight against terrorism.

 More blog entries